vmware-archive/Workshop/Lab00/README.md

 ## Install the Workshop GitHub Repository

-1. If you haven't already done so, download and install the [Workshop Repository](https://github.com/SteeltoeOSS/Workshop).
+1. If you haven't already done so, download or use git to clone the [Workshop Repository](https://github.com/SteeltoeOSS/Workshop).

    ---